A quick outline designs the first impression, reducing any second thoughts.

 Summary Statement (mandatory)

-A resume summary statement, is a customized section of a resume that lists key achievements, skills, traits, and experience relevant to the job for which you are applying.
+A resume summary statement, is a pesonalized section consisting of skills, achievements, experience and traits relevant to the job you're applying for.

 Professional Experience section

 Professional experience is mainly your job profile in line with your profession.
 If case your are a teacher, your teaching experience comprises all tutoring jobs you have had.

 A basic resume outline includes a list of the most recent companies you have worked for in the Professional Experience section of your resume.
 If you have extensive work experience you don't need to include more than the last 10 - 15 years on your resume.

 Include the name of the company, its location, the dates of employment, and your job title.
 Also, include a bulleted list of job responsibilities and achievements: